Chris Warner: Storylines

-Six months later Toni and Harry returned and the relationship briefly reunited before Toni succumbed to a mysterious illness.
+Six months later Chris was able to track down Toni and Harry, and the relationship briefly reunited before Toni succumbed to complications from norovirus.
+Chris was removed from the CEO position in 2008 to focus on leading an innovative surgical training unit.
 Chris dated both Brooke Freeman (Beth Allen) and Libby Jeffries (Fleur Saville) before finding love with Gabrielle Jacobs (Virginie Le Brun).
+His relationship with Gabrielle soon faced a hurdle with the return of Rachel who had orchestrated a return to Ferndale under the guise of helping new CEO Dr Callum Mackay but with the real aim of reuniting with Chris.

-Chris was removed from the CEO position in 2008 and returned to his surgeon position.
-Chris and Gabrielle's relationship broke down and Chris discovered he had a teenage son named Phoenix Raynor (Geordie Holibar) whom Alison had kept secret after they split up.
+Chris and Gabrielle's eventually relationship broke down, with Gabrielle accepting a job in Zurich.
+Chris discovered he had a teenage son named Phoenix Raynor (Geordie Holibar) whom Alison had kept secret after they split up.
 After years of denying his love for Rachel McKenna, the two finally reconciled in late 2010.
 The two moved in together and briefly separated when Chris had an affair with a returned Gabrielle.
 Chris was stalked and manipulated for months by Phoenix's teacher Hayley O'Neill (Michelle Blundell) and was framed for her murder by her abusive ex-boyfriend.
 Serving in remand prison, Chris was released 2 months later when the true killer Drew Webster (Joel Herbert), confessed.
 Chris had a brief return as CEO before suffering brain damage in a flying-fox incident.
 Desperate to become a father once again but following a refusal from Rachel, Chris embarked on a non-romantic affair with Grace Kwan (Lynette Forday), impregnating her.
 He and Rachel got married but when Grace lied about miscarrying and Chris covered this up, Rachel left the relationship.
 They eventually reconciled and Chris welcomed his daughter Trinity Kwan in late 2014.
-Rachel began to spiral in her alcoholism leading her to leave Chris and Ferndale and gifting him the CEO role.
+Following Rachel's relapse into alcoholism in 2016, the marriage collapsed and Chris returned to the CEO role at the hospital following her departure from Ferndale.

 On Chris' 50th birthday he began to show signs of illness and was diagnosed with stage 3 Leukemia.
 Undergoing chemotherapy, Chris survived the disease after receiving bone marrow from eldest son Frank Warner (Luke Patrick).
-Nursed to health by Kate Hannah (Laurel Devenie), the two fell in love.
-Kate left Chris for her true love Mo Hannah (Jarod Rawiri) and Chris began to date his younger sister Zoe Warner (Holly Shervey).
-Chris was shocked when the much younger Zoe revealed she had been faking cancer, but also that she was pregnant.
+Nursed to health by Kate Nathan (Laurel Devenie), the two fell in love.
+Kate left Chris for her true love Mo Hannah (Jarod Rawiri) and Chris began to date her younger sister Zoe Carlson (Holly Shervey).
+Chris was shocked when Zoe revealed she had been faking cancer, but also that she was pregnant.
 The couple broke up when Chris pressured her to terminate as the baby was likely to be disabled on birth, but Zoe miscarried when she was raped by The Beechwood Beast.
 Chris and Zoe nearly reconciled only for his heartbreak when he discovered she had mutually fallen in love with his son Finn (Lukas Whiting).